-✓ 8.
-Schools and districts will cooperate with Public Health to support testing strategies to mitigate transmission of COVID-19, including testing for staff at the beginning of the school year, and then no less than once every two months.
+8. Schools and districts will cooperate with Public Health to support testing strategies to mitigate transmission of COVID-19, including testing for staff who have regular daily contact with students before site-based classroom instruction is resumed, and then no less than once every month, unless fully vaccinated.
 This may include testing of students with appropriate parental permissions obtained in advance.
-(Identify testing vendors, if applicable)
+If a fully vaccinated staff member develops COVID-like symptoms or has close contact with someone confirmed with COVID-19, testing is recommended.